 Results and impact of the Intercultural Cities programme

-The ICC Programme is based on the concept that cultural diversity is an advantage rather than a burden for cities if it is managed in the right way.
+The ICC Programme is based on the concept that diversity is an advantage rather than a burden for cities if it is managed in a competent way.
 The Programme uses a bottom-up approach.
-It develops standards and guidance on the management of cultural diversity in co-operation with and based on the concrete experience of city administrations.
+It develops standards and guidance on the management of diversity in co-operation with and based on the concrete experience of city administrations.

 The ICC member cities found that the Diversity Advantage Approach promoted by the ICC Programme has contributed to considerable change at city society level.
 They observed an improvement of social cohesion, in particular with regard to better neighbourhood relationships, improved openness and tolerance among the city population towards migrants and/or minorities and a decreased intensity of conflicts (see graph below).